12 Great Ways to Keep Your Kids Moving

 Blowing Bubbles- Along with having a lot of fun chasing, jumping and reaching for bubbles children are also developing their coordination and spatial awareness.
 If you’re not a fan of blowing bubbles, Bubble Machines are an inexpensive solution.
 Turn it on, sit back and watch your children marvel at the amount of bubbles it produces!
 (This is definitely a favorite in our household and provides hours of fun!)

-Play some games, put on a video, (join your kids during that hip hop routine, ha!) and remember that the fun you are having together at home is contributing to your child’s growth and development!
+Play some games, put on a video, (join your kids during that hip hop routine, ha!) and remember that the fun you are having together is contributing to your child’s growth and development!

 Text: © Kids In Transition to School 2021